Tomi-Tom/Dante-Star/README.md

 ```
 - `width`: the width of the maze (in number of cells)
 - `height`: the height of the maze (in number of cells)
-- `perfect`: write 'perfect'to generate a perfect maze or nothing to make an imperfect
+- `perfect`: write 'perfect' to generate a perfect maze or nothing to make an imperfect

 ## Graphical version